codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-5.md

 module.exports = {
   title: 'Code Monkeys',
   description:
-    'Learn to Code like a Monkey by joining the Code Monkeys Community!!!
-We create videos, tutorials, blog posts, etc. to help others learn about code and other tech related topics!
-Start Monkeying Around Today!!! 🐵',
+    'Learn to Code like a Monkey by joining the Code Monkeys Community!
+Check out the blog for posts and videos about coding!
+Start Monkeying Around Today! 🐵',
   head: [
     [
       'meta',